- Updated July 2013.

 Shields raise the "price of admission" for an attacker, but not the "price of conquest."
 Build shields to support planetary rings—only.

 Planetary Shields, and the lesser cousin the Deflection Shields, provide a measure of protection for your turrets and Planetary Rings.
 Shields regenerate the defenses (turrets and rings) when an attack does not destroy them.
-The amount of regeneration is based on a percentage of the remaining defensive strength.
+We base the amount of regeneration on a percentage of the remaining defensive strength.
 Fortunately, the battle report has two values that help with this calculation: “Start Defenses” and “End Defenses.”
-To calculate regeneration, multiply the original defensive level by the End Defenses percentage (e.g. Defense * .65 for a End Defenses of 65 percent).
-End Defenses are calculated based on the sum of armour present at the end of the battle divided by the sum of the full-strength armor.
+To calculate regeneration, multiply the original defensive level by the End Defenses percentage (e.g. Defense * .65 for a net Defenses of 65 percent).
+We calculate net Defenses based on the sum of armour present at the end of the battle, divided by the sum of the full-strength armor.